Contact us

 Mitigation

-If your project cannot avoid or sufficiently minimize affects to wetlands or other waters of the United States, you must compensate for the impacts.
+Regulatory image of wetlandsWhen applying for a permit with the U.S. Army Corps of Engineers (USACE), if your proposed project cannot avoid or sufficiently minimize affects to wetlands or other waters of the U.S, you must compensate for the impacts.
 Compensatory mitigation provides methods to offset these unavoidable losses due to project impacts.
-These methods include the restoration, establishment, enhancement and/or preservation of aquatic resources.
+These methods include the restoration, establishment, enhancement, and/or preservation of aquatic resources.

 Federal Mitigation Rule

-Mitigation requirements are outlined in Compensatory Mitigation for Losses of Aquatic Resources Final Rule (33 CFR Part 332), commonly referred to as the “Federal mitigation rule.”
-The mitigation rule promotes consistency and predictability and improves ecological success of mitigation efforts through better site selection, use of a watershed approach for planning and project design, and use of ecological success criteria to evaluate and measure performance of mitigation projects.
+Compensatory mitigation requirements are outlined in Compensatory Mitigation for Losses of Aquatic Resources Final Rule (33 CFR Part 332), commonly referred to as the “Federal mitigation rule.”
+The mitigation rule promotes consistency and predictability and improves ecological success of mitigation efforts through better site selection, use of a watershed approach for planning and project design, and use of ecological success criteria to evaluate and measure performance of compensatory mitigation projects.

 Compensatory Mitigation for Losses of Aquatic Resources, Final Rule (Federal Register, 04/10/08